Eat Drink Talk THINK!!!

 - Dining Services develops seasonal menus and food procurement guidelines that prioritize seasonal variation of local and regional agricultural production.

-- We feature a farmer’s market on Corcoran Commons Plaza Thursdays in the fall.
+- Thursdays in the fall, we feature a farmer’s market on Corcoran Commons Plaza.

-- We utilize an outside laboratory for full restaurant and kitchen sanitation inspections and random food sample anaylsis several times per year.
+- Because food safety is our top priority, several times a year we utilize an outside laboratory for full restaurant and kitchen sanitation inspections and random food sample analysis.
 This is not a requirement, but rather an enhancement of the local health department inspections.

 - We have installed filtered water spigots in every dining hall.